littlespray/VE-Bench/README.md

 </div>

 ## Easy Use
 VE-Bench can be installed with a single ``pip`` command.
-Since the model employs normalization during training, its output does not represent absolute scores.
-We **recommend performing comparisons between video pairs**, as demonstrated below:
+Since the model employs normalization during training, its output does not represent absolute 1 \~ 10 scores, as demonstrated below:
 ```
 pip install vebench
 ```